wintercms/docs/help-using-composer.md

 In order to use Composer with a Winter CMS instance that has been installed using the Wizard or simple CLI installation process, simply copy the latest [`tests/` directory](https://github.com/wintercms/winter/tree/develop/tests) and [`composer.json`](https://github.com/wintercms/winter/tree/develop/composer.json) file from [GitHub](https://github.com/wintercms/winter/tree/develop) into your Winter instance and then run `composer install` within the root directory of the project.

-> **Note:** If you have made modifications to the files within the `modules` directory, these will be overwritten by Composer if an update to those modules is installed.
+> **NOTE:** If you have made modifications to the files within the `modules` directory, these will be overwritten by Composer if an update to those modules is installed.
 It is recommended that you *do not* make modifications to the modules directly.

 <a name="development-branch"></a>
 ### Development branch